True Grit: 15 Authentic Southern Foods You'll Find in Raleigh, N.C.

 Southern-style deviled eggs, a popular hors d’oeuvre that’s been making appearances at family reunions, cookouts and parties for generations, are just heavenly!
 This finger food has even scored its own dedicated dish—the deviled egg tray—plus earned a place on menus across the area.

 Try deviled eggs as an appetizer with chili-spiced, hickory-smoked bacon and tomato at the The Oak, or as a simple side with a barbecue dinner at The Q Shack at North Hills.
-Sample a different take on this traditional dish with Korean deviled eggs at the celebrated bu•ku in Raleigh, or take a walk on the wild side and try the Voodoo deviled eggs at Lucky 32 in Cary.
+For a walk on the wild side and try the Voodoo deviled eggs at Lucky 32 in Cary.

 If you haven’t tried pimento cheese, you’re missing out on one of the best things since sliced bread (and we highly recommend you spread it on a slice).
 Southerners enjoy this amazing cheese concoction on crackers, in a grilled cheese sandwich, added to deviled eggs, mixed into grits—basically every way from Sunday.